PanPraescribens/primitive-survival/README.md

  - Fixed: nail and spike placement makes block face invisible glitch - thanks @Tels
  - Fixed: link to stake broken in guide - thanks Quixjote
  - Fixed: The male ram rug model was showing the female ram horns at the same time - thanks @lich
- - COULD NOT RECREATE: weir trap broken with latest release?  off center and shift right click sometimes throws error - thanks @TechRabbit
+ - Known Issue/did not resolve: weir trap, fish baskets, limb/trotlines lose functionality after serious crash - thanks @TechRabbit
+ - Known Issue/did not resolve: sometimes removing fish from trap causes the fish to flicker/fall repeatedly for several seconds
- - COULD NOT RECREATE: investigate this mod and medieval expansion not playing nice together @Kai
+ - Could not recreate: investigate this mod and medieval expansion not playing nice together @Kai
- - COULD NOT RECREATE: Tin bronze/copper in a lure mold just resets and adds metal to the crucible?
+ - Could not recreate: Tin bronze/copper in a lure mold just resets and adds metal to the crucible?
 Sounds like server lag @Nozarati, @TechRabbit
- - COULD NOT RECREATE: disappearing fish.
+ - Could not recreate: disappearing fish.
 They will pop off the hook then just go poof before I can pick them up.
 Maybe ice related? - thanks @willrun4fun

 Version 2.5.3 updates